ShaneBeeStudios/McDeob/README.md

 Details for installing and running **McDeob** can be found on the [**WIKI**](https://github.com/ShaneBeeStudios/McDeob/wiki)

 ### Note:
 The remapping process takes around 2 minutes (give or take).
-Whilst its remapping you will see the progress in the app.
+Currently there is no progress in the app, so just wait til the app says it's completed.
-The decompiling process takes about 3 minutes (give or take).
-Currently there is no progress in the app, so just wait til the app says its completed.
+The decompiling process takes about 30 seconds (give or take).
+Currently there is no progress in the app, so just wait til the app says it's completed.
 (These numbers are based on a test run on my Mac (MacbookPro with M1 chip), times may vary on other machines.)

 ### SUPER IMPORTANT NOTE